JordanLarcher/epam-seleniumJava-finalTask/sauceLab-framework/README.md

     1. Navigate to the login page.
     2. Leave the username and password fields empty.
     3. Click the "Login" button.
-    4. **Expected Result:** An error message "Epic sadface: Username is required" is displayed.
+    4. **Expected Result:** An error message "Epic sadface: Username is required" is displayed."

 - **UC-2: Test Login with a Valid Username and Empty Password**
   - **Description:** Ensures that an error message is shown when the password field is empty.